Estimate stable balancing weights for treatments and covariates specified in formula

 - treat.list

-A list of the values of the treatment variables at each time point.
+A list of the values of the treatment variables.

 - covs.list

-A list of the covariates at each time point used in the fitting.
+A list of the covariates for each treatment used in the fitting.
 Only includes the raw covariates, which may have been altered in the fitting process.

 - s.weights